cjsostad/designatedlands_main/README.md

 # Designated Lands — ArcGIS Pro Edition

-Under section 63 of the *Species at Risk Act* (SARA), the Government of Canada must report every 180 days on the protection of **Critical Habitat** for listed species on non-federal lands.
-This pipeline supports that obligation for British Columbia by consolidating 40+ provincial land and marine designations into a single unified *Designated Lands* dataset using **ArcGIS Pro** and **arcpy**, and then intersecting the result with ECCC's **Critical Habitat Area (CHA)** polygons to quantify how much critical habitat is already covered by existing protections.
+Under section 63 of the *Species at Risk Act* (SARA), the Government of Canada must report every 180 days on the protection of Critical Habitat for listed species on non-federal lands.
+This pipeline supports that obligation for British Columbia by consolidating 40+ provincial land and marine designations into a single unified *Designated Lands* dataset using ArcGIS Pro and arcpy, and then intersecting the result with ECCC's **Critical Habitat Area Final (CHA)** polygons to quantify how much critical habitat is already covered by existing protections, with the option to add a date filter to find if there are any new protections implemented in the within the last date range.
 Each designation is categorized by the level of restriction it imposes on three industry sectors — forestry, oil & gas, and mining — at five levels: **Protected**, **Full**, **High**, **Medium**, **Low**, and **None**.

-This is a re-implementation of the [original designatedlands tool](https://github.com/bcgov/designatedlands) (which used PostgreSQL/PostGIS), extended with CHA intersection, date-based change detection, and SARA reporting capabilities.
-This version replaces the database backend with Esri **File Geodatabases** and arcpy geoprocessing, making it runnable on any workstation with an ArcGIS Pro license.
+This is a re-implementation of the [original designatedlands tool](https://github.com/bcgov/designatedlands) (which used PostgreSQL/PostGIS), but extended in this script with CHA intersection, date-based change detection, and SARA reporting capabilities.
+This version replaces the database backend with Esri File Geodatabases and arcpy geoprocessing, making it runnable on any workstation with an ArcGIS Pro license.
+For more info on that dataset's methodology read [here](https://www.env.gov.bc.ca/soe/indicators/land/protected-lands-and-waters.html).

 ---